gtwy/CloudBot-Plugins/README.md

 * PRAW python library ([Link](https://praw.readthedocs.io))

 ## How to use
-Put the .py file into the plugin directory.
-Read comments in the .py file for additional help.
+Link or copy these .py files into CloudBot's plugins directory.
+Read comments in each .py file for configuration options.
+With certain plugins, you must also add new API keys to CloudBot's config.json file.

 ## Support
-Post questions as issues and I'll respond as best I can
+I'll do the best I can to answer questions/issues.
+I've been on IRC for over 15 years.
+I'll be maintaining these scripts for years at least.